hamdymohamedak/ak_gui/README.md

 # Ak_GUi
 ## description
-It is a very simple program that displays your device's specifications, such as the RAM size, processor type, and some other data
+It is a Rust App can get information about Your PC requirements
 # technologys
-`gtk & AK-Macros` Crates
+`gtk && AK-Macros` Crates